CMUSTRUDEL/DIRE/prediction-plugin/README.md

 the "Predict variable names" action that is available from the right-click context menu of the Pseudocode window.

-Note that Hex-Rays must always be loaded from the `dire_prediction` Conda environment.
+Note that Hex-Rays must always be loaded from the python environment containing the packages installed by `pip`.

 # Running the scripts manually

 For debugging or development purposes, you may also wish to run the prediction plugin through scripts.
-Before starting, you must first follow the directions above to [setup the `dire_prediction` conda environment](#conda-environment) and [download the pretrained models](#download-the-pretrained-models).
+Before starting, you must first follow the directions above to [setup the python environment](#python-environment) and [download the pretrained models](#download-the-pretrained-models).

 ## Create a working directory